What is this?

 Note: After changing vdir.txt STOP and START Webserver again.

-Another way to handle multiple applications is to register Virtual Hosts with own DNS records of the internal DNS-Server.
+Another way to handle multiple applications is to register Virtual Hosts.

 CGI Programs